First Year Reviews

 Pop-ins

 All schools in the first year of operation will receive a pop-in visit.
-All charters in the second, fifth, tenth, or renewal year will receive a pop-in visit in the scheduled review year.
-Any school in the portfolio could receive a pop-in visit at any time throughout a school year.
+All charters in the second, fifth, tenth, or renewal year of their contract will receive a pop-in visit in the scheduled review year.
+Board staff endeavors to visit many of the schools in its portfolio each year; therefore, any school in the portfolio could receive a pop-in visit at any time throughout a school year.
+However, unless deemed necessary for raised compliance reasons, Board staff does not visit schools in their first 30 days of instruction.

-Pop-in visits will focus on reviews of safety documentation (such as fingerprinting and occupancy), as well as adherence to, and implementation of, a charter holder’s program of instruction.
-At a pop-in visit, Board staff will conduct classroom observations, review key compliance documentation, and meet with school administration (if available) for a quick conversation.
-The pop-in visit should be no more than three hours as the amount of time needed from charter or school staff will be limited.
+Pop-in visits focus on reviews of safety documentation (such as fingerprinting and occupancy), as well as adherence to, and implementation of, a charter holder’s program of instruction.
+At a pop-in visit, Board staff will conduct classroom observations and review key compliance documentation.
+The pop-in visit should be no more than three hours, and once provided the needed documentation (see checklist), Board staff is able to conduct the visit independent of school staff.

-The focus of a pop-in goes beyond compliance.
+It is important to understand that the focus of a pop-in visit goes beyond checking for compliance.
 Pop-ins are intended to familiarize Board staff with schools, build relationships with charter and school leaders, and to see the hard and good work schools do each and every day.
+As such, school leaders are welcome, but not required, to use the visit to meet in-person with Board staff, provide a short tour, highlight specific programming, or tap into Board staff’s expertise while they are on campus.

 Board staff has created the following resources to assist in preparing for the pop-in: